wesbarnett/libgmxfort/README.md

 **Note**: If you have more than one group in your index file with the same name, this will simply use the first group with that name.
 It's best not to repeat group names in your index file.
+The library will give you a warning if it finds that an index name is duplicated:

+    LIBGMXFORT WARNING: Index group OW specified more than once in index file.

 Note that when you use `x()` you will still have to give it the frame number as the first argument even if you only read in one frame with `read_next()`.
 You